GluuFederation/docs-ce-prod/docs/source/admin-guide/radius-server/gluu-radiator.md

 ```
 cpan <module_name>
 ```

-!!!
-Attention
-    We recommend installing Radiator on Linux, since some Perl module dependencies are difficult to get working on Windows.

 ### OpenSSL
 A working OpenSSL installation is required to generate keys used to authenticate against the Gluu Server.